 “Um...not exactly”, came the reply.
 “Sir we, uh...we think they’re just bombing us.”

 Jack Grislock was not having a very good day.
-This mainly had to do with the call he’d just received from his superiors, informing him that the island he was on was about to explode.
-Jack Grislock had encountered quite a few close proximity explosions in his line of work, an excessive number by almost any normal standard.
-But those didn’t upset him as much as this one, largely because they weren’t caused by his coworkers.
+This was mainly to do with the call he’d just received from his superiors, informing him that the island he was on was about to explode.
+Jack Grislock had encountered plenty of close proximity detonations in his line of work, an excessive number by almost any standard.
+But those didn’t upset him as much as this one, because they weren’t caused by his own coworkers.

 There was a sort of structure to how these things went.
 Some insane but well-funded asshole threatened world security and he was called in to take them out.
-He worked alone, snuck into their horribly impractical doom fortresses, and when he made his daring escape they were either dead or fleeing their newly exploding base.
-This time it seemed the government felt like skipping a few steps and went straight to the detonations, though they didn’t bother deciding this until he was already on the bloody island.
+He worked alone, snuck into their horribly impractical doom fortresses, and when he made his daring escape they were either dead or fleeing amidst the shrapnel.
+This time it seemed the government felt like skipping a few steps and went straight to the demolition, and they didn’t bother deciding this until he was already on the bloody island.

 So now Jack was doing an about face and sneaking back through the bowels of the facility.
-Having already been through these corridors on his way in, he wasn’t too concerned about being spotted.
-In fact, given the ahead-of-schedule explosives on their way, he realized he should probably stop by the closet where he’d bound and gagged a guard on his way in, to at least prop the door open.
-Stopping around a corner for the footsteps of evacuating guards, his thoughts turned back to incoming air strike.
+Having already been through these corridors on the way in, he wasn’t too concerned about being spotted.
+In fact, given the ahead-of-schedule explosives on their way, he realized he should stop by the closet where left a guard bound and gagged, to at least prop the door open.
+Stopping around a corner for the footsteps of evacuating soldiers, his thoughts turned back to incoming air strike.

-It wasn’t even so much the imminent threat of death that bothered him about it.
-Granted, that was a very pressing concern, but he was reasonably sure he could steal a jet ski and be out of here before the bombs dropped.
+It wasn’t even the imminent threat of death that bothered him about it.
+Granted, that was a pressing concern, but he was reasonably sure he could snag a jet ski and be out there with time to spare.
 The issue was more the attack on his professional integrity.
 What these last-minute payloads meant was that they didn’t trust him to do his job.
 This wasn’t altogether unreasonable, since worldwide chaos probably fell under ‘better safe than sorry’.
 All the same, Jack’s professional pride stung.

 Beyond mere frustration, that call had left a lead weight in his stomach.
 It hadn’t been cruel, it hadn’t even been impolite.
 It had been...impersonal.
-A communications officer back at The Agency had contacted him and informed him that they had reached a decision.
+A communications officer back at The Agency had contacted him and informed him they'd reached a decision.
 As a matter of urgent international security, they had to be absolutely certain, they were terribly sorry of course, surely he would understand, and so on.
-There something that hung in the air, in the silence after Jack had hung up, something that scared him more than any armed guard he’d stared down.
+There was something that hung in the air, in the silence after Jack had hung up.
+Something that scared him more than any enforcer he’d stared down.

-As odd as it seemed, Jack had to admit he enjoyed these missions.
-His everyday life typically consisted of high society parties, constant drinking, gambling, and quite a lot of casual sex.
-He was as popular you’d expect a young, wealthy, and world famous secret agent to be, and his sculpted face and perfectly tousled blonde hair didn’t hurt either.
+As odd as it seemed, Jack enjoyed these missions.
+His everyday life consisted of high society parties, constant drinking, gambling, and quite a lot of casual sex.
+He was as popular you’d expect a young, wealthy, and world famous secret agent to be.
+His sculpted face and perfectly tousled blonde hair didn’t hurt either.
 It seemed impossible that such a life could be boring to anyone, but it’s amazing what the human brain can get used to with time.
 When his fair weather friends and hedonistic lifestyle faded into the background, it was Jack’s work that he really lived for.
-Jack loved to play the hero, to be exactly the type of epitomized human being he adored in action movies from his childhood.
+Jack loved to play the hero, to be exactly the type of epitomized human being he adored in his childhood action movies.
 He’d also crossed paths with this despot-of-the-month before, and had been looking forward to squaring off against him.

-Henry Carson had been having an alright day, until the report had come in.
-He shouldn’t have even been in the communications room at the time, but he’d been bored of endlessly patrolling some nearby hallways, so he’d popped in under the pretense of a status update.
-He and a couple of the coms employees exchanged water cooler conversations for a bit.
-It was the sort of nice, bland, this-conversation-is-going-nowhere-but-the-alternative-is-doing-work stuff.
+Henry Carson was having an alright day, until the report had come in.
+He shouldn’t have even been in the communications room, but he’d been bored of endlessly patrolling some nearby hallways.
+He’d popped in under the pretense of a status update, and exchanged water cooler conversation with the coms employees for a bit.
+Just some nice, bland, this-conversation-is-going-nowhere-but-the-alternative-is-doing-work talk.
 Unfortunately it was during this that they’d received word of the drones, leaving Henry the nearest, clearest candidate for informing the boss.

 He supposed it could be worse.
-Dimitri didn’t take shooting the messenger as literally as others of his profession often did.
+Dimitri didn’t take shooting the messenger as literally as others of his profession did.
 In fact he was easily the least abusive boss Henry had ever worked for, and that included his time in fast food.
 For a mob boss he was downright supportive.
-He didn’t get physically violent with the men, kept aloof and composed most of the time, and even when angered usually focused his vitriol on words rather than executions.
+He didn’t get physically violent, kept aloof and composed most of the time, and even when angered focused his vitriol on words rather than executions.
 His minions even got a surprisingly good benefits package.
-No, Henry wasn’t wary of his boss because he was violent.
-He was wary of his boss because he was strange.
+No, Henry wasn’t wary of his boss because he was dangerous.
+He was wary because he was strange.

-There were all sorts of stories about him, passed around through the crew.
+There were all sorts of stories about him, passed around the crew.
 One of the janitors swore he once heard him rehearsing lines to an invisible intruder in his room one night.
-Once it was said he ordered for a large crate of wine glasses the morning before he flew into a rage at their past failure at dinner, shattering a number of them.
+Once it was said he ordered a large crate of wine glasses just so he could shatter them at dinner to express his anger.
 His interior decorating tastes were what you’d expect of an elegant mastermind, until he also requested jet black skulls be inlaid in damn near everything, including the coffee machine.
 Once, Dimitri had been building an elaborate series of trapdoors that led to a shark tank in his room.
 Looking to help, someone had suggested that he could instead simply lock his door.
-They’d been put on permanent janitorial duty and severely docked in pay.
+They’d been thrown out of the room and severely docked in pay.

 When their last operation had gone south, Henry thought he was absolutely screwed.
-He had been one of the guards patrolling the halls on the way to Dimitri’s room, and had clearly let someone through.
-Said someone managed to make it into the boss’ room, evade his traps, and leave Dimitri fleeing a soon self-destructing building.
-When they were finally in a safe house and Henry and the other guards gathered before Dimitri, they had expected at least one of them to die.
-But the boss had acted less blood-crazed psychopath and more sternly disappointed father.
+He had been one of the guards patrolling the halls on the way to Dimitri’s room.
+Someone had slipped past him, evaded Dimitri's traps, and left them fleeing a self-destructing building.
+When they were finally in a safe house and the guards gathered before Dimitri, Henry expected at least one of them to die.
+But the boss had acted less blood-crazed psychopath and more disappointed father.
 The man was angrier when an employee messed up the decorative fountain in his new quarters.
-Henry had no idea how the weirdo worked, and that was almost worse than dealing with the predictable cruelty he was used to.
+Henry had no idea how the weirdo worked, and found that unnerving.
 Take now for example.
 In the past, strange though it was, Dimitri seemed to enjoy hearing about people trying to kill him.
 Henry guessed he liked the challenge or something.
-But this time, for whatever reason...well, his reaction was worrying, to say the least.
+But this time, something was different.

 “...targeted missile strikes”, Dimitri said flatly, bringing his minion back to the present.

-“Yes, sir, as well as a number of drone flybys”, responded Henry, who’d been feeling out of his depth since his boss had stormed out of his chambers to speak to him face to face.
+“Yes, sir, as well as a number of drone flybys”, responded Henry, glancing at the floor.
 Dimitri had a fire in his eyes and murder in his voice.

 “Drones?!”
-Dimitri’s eyes bulged at the notion, his lips curling in disgust.
-“I threaten the world with a new global ice age and you’re telling me they’re sending drones?!”
+Dimitri’s eyes bulged at the notion, lips curling in disgust.
+“I threaten the world with a new global ice age and you’re telling me they sent drones?!”